 Publication

-For clarity, the owner of the disclosed information has the right to decide which, if any, disclosed information may be communicated outside ENTSO-E and to whom and in what format.
+For clarity, the owner of the disclosed information has the right to decide which, if any, disclosed information may be communicated outside of ENTSO-E and to whom and in what format.

 Article 18 Publication of the methodology

-ENTSO-E shall publish the methodology without undue delay after the Agency has approved it.
+Pursuant to Article 5(7) of the RP Regulation, ENTSO-E shall publish the final version of the updated methodology on its website without undue delay after ACER has approved it.

+The updated methodology will also be published on the ACER website, as required by Article 5(7) of the RP Regulation.

 Article 19 Language

 The reference language for the methodology for identifying electricity crisis scenarios at a regional level shall be English.

-Appendix I: Scenario rating scales
+Appendix I: Electricity crisis scenario rating scales

-I.1 Crisis likelihood scale
+I.1 Electricity crisis scenario likelihood scale

+Pursuant to Article 7(4), available historical data may be used as input to the assessment of the likelihood of an electricity crisis scenario where future changes in factors impacting this data are not expected; alternatively forecasts may be considered where available.
+If such data is not available, an estimate of the likelihood may be based on qualitative assessments using expert judgment.
+The approach taken to assess the likelihood is to be documented for future reference, pursuant to Article 8(2)(c).

-For the classification of likelihood of crisis, a five-step scale is used:
+For classification of the likelihood of an electricity crisis scenario, the following six-step classification scale is used: